Deceased Estate Tax

 The tax return for the deceased estate should include all income earned by the estate during the financial year, as well as any deductions and offsets applicable to the estate’s expenses.
 It’s crucial to maintain accurate records and documentation to support the income and deductions claimed in the tax return.

-Distribution of Income to Beneficiaries
+Distribution of income to beneficiaries

 During the administration of the deceased’s estate, income earned by the estate may be distributed to beneficiaries.
 The tax treatment of distributed income depends on the nature of the income and the beneficiary’s individual circumstances.